Quantum diffusion and large primordial perturbations from inflation: Inhomogeneous spacetime

 then, at first order in the perturbations, the Klein-Gordon equation for the scalar field at each point can be written as~\cite{Pattison:2019hef}

-where $3(H+\delta H)$ is the local expansion rate determined by the local energy density.
-This has exactly the same form as the Klein-Gordon equation for a homogeneous scalar field in an FLRW spacetime up to the spatial gradient term, $\nabla^2\delta\phi$.
-Typically we require the spatial gradients of the scalar field to be small relative to the Hubble rate appearing in the Klein-Gordon equation~(\ref{eq:pertKG}), which suggests that the separate-universe approach should be valid if we coarse-grain the fields on scales somewhat larger than the Hubble scale.
-The separate universe approach turns out to be particularly powerful during inflation, since the accelerated expansion of the universe ensures that the spatial gradients of comoving wavemodes decrease more quickly than the Hubble rate ($H>|\dot{H}/H|$).
+where $\bar{H}+\delta H$ is the local expansion rate.
+Up to the spatial gradient term, $\nabla^2\delta\phi$, \Eq{eq:pertKG} has exactly the same form as the Klein-Gordon equation for a homogeneous scalar field $\tilde\phi=\bar\phi+\delta\phi$ in an FLRW spacetime with Hubble rate $H=\bar{H}+\delta H$.
+The separate-universe approach is expected be valid on scales larger than the Hubble radius, $H^{-1}$, such that spatial gradients of the fields are small relative to the expansion rate.
+Thus we identify $\tilde\phi$ and ${H}$ appearing in the Langevin equations (\ref{eq:Langevin}) with the field and expansion rate coarse-grained on scales larger than $(\sigma H)^{-1}$ where $\sigma\ll1$, and $H$ is given by the local Friedmann equation \bea H^2 = \frac{1}{3\Mp^2} \left[ V(\tilde\phi) + \frac12 \left( \frac{\dd \tilde\phi}{\dd \tau}\right)^2 \right] \,. \eea The separate universe approach turns out to be particularly powerful during inflation, since the accelerated expansion of the universe ensures that the spatial gradients of comoving wavemodes decrease more quickly than the Hubble rate ($H>|\dot{H}/H|$).
 Thus spatial gradients rapidly decrease as modes are stretched beyond the Hubble scale.

-Intuitively we consider the coarse-grained field in each super-Hubble sized patch of the universe to be evolving like a separate FLRW universe, where the fields may take different values in different patches, but are treated as homogeneous within each patch.
+Intuitively we consider the coarse-grained field in each super-Hubble-sized patch of the universe to be evolving like a separate FLRW universe, where the fields may take different values in different patches, but are treated as homogeneous within each patch.
 After sewing back together the different patches, we can reconstruct the inhomogeneous evolution of our entire observable universe above the coarse-graining scale.
 To relate local quantities to a global coordinate system amounts to a choice of gauge.
 This cannot be determined by the local FLRW quantities but requires the use of additional constraint equations from cosmological perturbation theory.
 For example in the spatially-flat gauge the momentum constraint imposes a simple relation between the lapse function and the scalar-field perturbation~\cite{Kodama:1984ziu,Malik:2008im}

 In the slow-roll limit $\dot\phi\to0$ and the local proper time coincides with the background cosmic time, but beyond slow roll one must consistently account for local variations in the proper time interval in different patches to be able to relate the separate-universe evolution locally to the evolution of inhomogeneous perturbations about the global background~\cite{Pattison:2019hef}.